akveo/nebular/docs/articles/security/acl-configuration.md

 ```
 We just need to pass a `permission` and some `resource` in order to control the button visibility.

 For more advanced use cases, we can directly use the `NbAccessChecker` service.
-It provides you with `isGranted` method , which returns an `Observable<boolean>` of the ACL check result.
+It provides you with `isGranted` method, which returns an `Observable<boolean>` of the ACL check result.
 We can adjust our example to utilize it.
 In your `comment-form.component.ts`, import the `NbAccessChecker` service.

 ```typescript